 Grylls decided to light an enormous bonfire on the shores of the lake before boarding his raft.
 That way, if the raft fails, he can swim to the shore, strip of his wet clothes and warm himself by the fire.

 What happened?
 The raft gradually sunk lower into lake until Grylls was forced to abandon it and swim back to the shore.
-Once there, removed is wet clothes and warmed himself beside the raging bonfire.
+Once there, he removed his wet clothes and warmed himself beside the raging bonfire.
 Unable to cross the lake, Grylls took the long way around and walked.

 What lessons are there for investors?